Maryland Film Festival: John Waters picks

 Within every Maryland Film Festival since its launch in 1999, filmmaker and Maryland Film Festival board member John Waters has selected one film to present to an audience.
 His selections have ranged from vintage cult and camp titles to contemporary ribald comedies and art-house dramas.

-Guest-host presentations

-In addition to forty or more new features and a favorite film presented by John Waters, each Maryland Film Festival has invited guest-hosts to present a favorite film.
-Guest hosts have generally been known best for work outside the world of film and have frequently been musicians, but have also included politicians, athletes, authors, journalists, activists, and visual artists.
-The guest-host program has also included some film directors hosting revival screenings of their earlier works.

 Alloy Orchestra presentations

 A recurring highlight within each Maryland Film Festival since 2003 has been a silent film presented with Alloy Orchestra performing their new, original scores for these vintage films.
 Alloy Orchestra has also presented films at Maryland Film Festival stand-alone events throughout the year; this list is limited to presentations within the annual festival weekend.

 Vintage 3-D film presentations

 Beginning in 2002 and extending through 2012, each Maryland Film Festival presented a vintage 3D film in the two-projector 35mm format.
 Each screening was hosted by Baltimore Sun film writer Chris Kaltenbach.

 List of features played at the festival

-Each Maryland Film Festival has presented forty or more feature films, with the screenings of each U.S. film hosted by one of its filmmakers.
+Each Maryland Film Festival has presented forty or more feature films, with the screenings of each American film hosted by one of its filmmakers.